yellowdog/python-examples/README.md

 Variable substitutions can be used within any property value in TOML configuration files or Work Requirement JSON files.
 See the description [above](#variable-substitutions) for more details on variable substitutions.
 This is a powerful feature that allows Work Requirements to be parameterised by supplying values on the command line, via environment variables or via the TOML file.

 ### Work Requirement Name Substitution

 The name of the Work Requirement itself can be used via the variable substitution `{{wr_name}}`.
-This can be used anywhere in the `workRequirement` section of the TOML configuration file, or in a JSON Work Requirement definition.
+This can be used anywhere in the `workRequirement` section of the TOML configuration file, or in JSON Work Requirement definitions

 ### Task and Task Group Name Substitutions

-The following naming and numbering substitutions are available for use in TOML and JSON Work Requirement specifications, along with the context(s) in which each variable can be used:
+The following naming and numbering substitutions are available for use in TOML and JSON Work Requirement specifications, along with the context(s) in which each variable can be used.
+The variables can be used within the value of any property.

 | Directive               | Description                                       | Task | Task Group |
 |:------------------------|:--------------------------------------------------|:-----|:-----------|